Perl-Apollo/Corinna/rfc/attributes.md

 ```

 Note that `handles(*)` should not attempt to delegate any method that begins
 with an underscore.
-Otherwise, that becomes part of the private interface.
+Otherwise, that becomes part of the public interface.
 Instead, you need to call those explicitly:

 ```perl